aleshaleksey/fansys23/monsters-npcs/profanes.md

 Vampires tend to retain part of the personality and most of the memories they had in life, but their original sense of values and priorities is seldom preserved.
 That said, an ancient vampire that has existed for this long and gained this much power is likely to have moved so far beyond its humanity that it is unrecognisable by any human standard.

 A vampire does not always prefer to choose to attain its goals through violence, but when it does, it will usually first assess its target carefully.
 It will use charm and deception to strip away allies and resources, before using its own minions to wear down remaining foes.
 Thereafter, if there is still a need, it will enter combat itself.
 A vampire may use might, magic, or a combination of both.
 The personality of vampires varies, but most enjoy humiliating their foes when they are weak and will only fight themselves when they are confident of victory, or have no other choice.
-Alternatively, a vampire lord may just step in directly without any preparation to toy with its victims out of sheer boredom, or any other reason for that mater.
+Alternatively, a vampire lord may just step in directly without any preparation to toy with its victims out of Sh boredom, or any other reason for that mater.

 ___
 ## Undead: Incorporeal